dubachti/low_rank_asdl/README.md

 The low-rank approximation is calculated efficiently using the power-iteration and the inverse is received by recursively applying the Shermann-Morrison inverse.

+# Documentation

+The written report which explains the mathematical principles, argues about the decisions made and classifies the results obtained can be seen under the following link: [low-rank ASDL report](https://www.research-collection.ethz.ch/handle/20.500.11850/559711)

 # Further information
 - The code requires CUDA to run.
 	However, if no CUDA is present this can be worked around by commenting out the nvtx tag in the code.